PROBA V

 Proba-V flies a reduced-mass version of the Vegetation instrument currently on board the Spot satellites to provide a daily overview of global vegetation growth.

-PROBA-V is compatible with the Vega, Soyuz and Falcon-1e launch vehicles.
+PROBA-V was constructed to be compatible with the Vega, Soyuz and Falcon-1e launch vehicles.
 It was selected as the primary payload for the second test flight of the Vega launch vehicle.

 Nation: Europe